Sometimes a father does not learn that he is the child’s biological father until years after the child’s birth.

 Sometimes, an unwed father provides substantial support to his child from the date of conception, both emotional and financial.

 In any of the previous referenced scenarios, the father may ultimately be forced to respond to the mother’s decision to request a court order requiring the father to pay a fixed amount of monthly child support.
 Fathers in this predicament will oftentimes ask whether or not they will be required to pay “back child support” or “retroactive child support.”
+These child support payments are also known as “arrears”.
+We dive further into Georgia child support arrears laws below.

-The Georgia Child Support Statute only provides for prospective child support, which means child support beginning from the date that the court enters the order.
+Back child support in Georgia is not necessary because the Georgia Child Support Statute only provides for prospective child support, which means child support beginning from the date that the court enters the order.
 There is case law in Georgia, however, that permits a custodial parent to request that the court require the non-custodial parent to pay what is referred to as “past due expenditures” incurred on the child’s behalf both during pregnancy and post-pregnancy.

 This requirement originates from a Georgia law that states it is “the joint and several duty of each parent of a child born out of wedlock to provide for the maintenance, protection, and education of the child” until he or she reaches the age of majority, except to the extent that the duty of one parent is otherwise or further defined by court order.
 See O.C.G.A. § 19-7-24.